-In 1958, Walter Jacob married Hamburg-born Irene Gitta Loewenthal, who also had several rabbis among her ancestors.
-For the next 54 years, until Irene's death in 2012, the two were inseparable.
-The couple had three children, Clai ewhere elsewhere.
-Rodef Shalom's Biblical Botanical Garden, designed by Irene, opened in 1986 and, enthusiastically cultivated by the Jacobs and many volunteers, is the largest of its kind in North America.
+elsewhere.
+Rodef Shalom's Biblical Botanical Garden, designed by Irene, opened in 1986, and enthusiastically cultivated by the Jacobs and many volunteers, is the largest of its kind in North America.
 Dr. Jacob shared his wife's passion for horticulture and, following her death, he worked tirelessly to ensure that the Garden endures as a loving and living memorial to Irene.
 Also shared by the Jacobs was a love of classical music, art, live theater, the outdoors and travel.
-On one trip Walter, lacking any rodeo experience, fell off an ostrich, but recovered sufficiently to lead High Holy Days services while sporting a cast.

-memorial to Irene.
-Also snared by the Jacobs was a love of classical music, art, live theater, the outdoors and travel.
-On one trip Walter, lacking any rodeo experience, fell off an ostrich, but recovered sufficiently to lead High Holy Days services while sporting a cast.
+On one trip, Walter, lacking any rodeo experience, fell off an ostrich, but recovered sufficiently to lead High Holy Days memorial to Irene.
+Also shared by the Jacobs was a love of classical music, art, live theater, the outdoors and travel.
+On one trip, Walter, lacking any rodeo experience, fell off an ostrich, but recovered sufficiently to lead High Holy Days services while sporting a cast.
 Much of the last third of Rabbi Jacob's life was devoted to helping rebuild postwar German Jewry.
 On a visit to that country in 1996, he realized that there was not a single rabbinical seminary for the rapidly growing Jewish community.
 This was the impetus for him to found, in 1999, the Abraham Geiger College at the University of Potsdam.
-It's first three "made in Germany" rabbis were ordained in 2006, and they have been followed by dozens of other graduates.
+Its first three "made in Germany" rabbis were ordained in 2006 and they have been followed by dozens of other graduates.
 Although he felt a deep bond with all those who had lost family members in the Holocaust, Dr. Jacob always believed that more was needed than grief and mourning.
 On the 75th anniversary of the start of WWII, in 2014, he said: "We are realists-memories haunt us, just like the horrors of our time-but we will never be pessimists.
 Even on this day of dark memories, we look to a bright future."
 The following year, when German Chancellor Angela Merkel accepted the Abraham Geiger Prize from him in 2015, she emphasized "what a great gift it is that there is once again a diverse and rich Jewish life in Germany."